Ypertex/blog/content/articles/who-wins-poker-games/index.md

 At the end of the game, the group will be able to collectively determine **which technologies are the best strategic fit for the given project**: the one that meets the minimum differentiation and acceleration requirements---and brings the lowest costs and risks to the organization.

-If the entire organization implements this approach, by and large two things will happen:
+If the entire organization implements this approach, by and large, two things will happen:

 * High technology costs and risks will concentrate on projects with high requirements to differentiate and accelerate.
 * Projects with low differentiation and acceleration requirements will be optimized for low technology costs and risks.

 And that's the strategy!
 {{<figure src="921e01f6-2a58-46f9-adf6-f5e5a56a4535" transformation="paddedInline">}}If the strategy was successful, the view over the entire portfolio could look like this: 80% of the technologies are low cost and low risk, enabling and financing the remaining 20% with high impact on differentiation and acceleration{{</figure>}}

 #### Interesting Findings From Playing Strategy in Action at SRG&nbsp;SSR